 Jenee Smith from Marietta campus received second place with her speech about puppy mills.
 Tadd Steffner from Cartersville received third place with his speech on eating healthy and exercising regularly.
-Luke Keeney from Cartersville received fourth place for his speech on maintaining censorship on TV.
+Luke Keeney from Cartersville received fourth place for his speech on maintaining censorship.
 Makenzie Allen from Cartersville received fifth place for her speech on dog breeders and puppy mills.

 Student judges from Six Mile Post, Students without Borders, Psi Beta, Green Highlands and Dance Line determined which semifinalists demonstrated those core beliefs best.